kdwilich/html-tag-audit/README.md

 npx html-tag-audit -sd ./dir/to/start
 ```

-The default behavior is to ignore default html tags and obvious angular tags as this project was built to audit angular apps.
+The default behavior is to ignore html tags and obvious angular tags as this project was built to audit angular apps.
 Change the blacklist if an alternative output is desired (`-B`/`--blacklist`):

 ```bash
 # accepted values: all, ng, html, none